 it is possible to handle authentication and logout requests by using HTTP protocol by setting as Login Page the following URL:

-In addition, it is also possible to set a list of web sites than can be visited even by end-users who have not performed any authentication against the Welcome Portal.
-To configure this, it is necessary to add a list of IP addresses or host names into the Walled Garden section.
+In addition, it is also possible to set a list of websites that can be visited even by end-users who have not performed any authentication against the Splash Page.
+To configure this, it is necessary to add a list of IP addresses or hostnames into the Walled Garden section.